GwendolyneFreddy/Shuri-Ninja/README.md

 #### 10. Shuri Ninja Kit (legacy)

-Kit Description:
-The Shuri Ninjas are those trained by the Shurikai, an organisation of ninja assassins that operate across Kara-Tur.
+SHURI NINJA: The Shuri Ninjas are those trained by the Shurikai, an organisation of ninja assassins that operate across Kara-Tur.
 They are quick, deadly, masters of stealth and highly skilled in the use of oriental blades, hand thrown weapons and archery.
 It is guaranteed if one is marked by the Shurikai they will die that night.
 Their lethal skills have earned them the respect and intense hatred of Samurai and other rival ninja clans.
 Very few warriors have crossed blade with a shuri ninja and lived to tell the tale.

 Many leave the Shurikai to follow their own paths at the cost of constantly watching their backs for the blades of former comrades.
 Their services are highly sought after by the western thief guilds if they make it to the western lands alive.
 None dare double cross them as entire guilds have met their deaths by a single shuri ninja.
 Due to the rarity of demi-humans in Kara-Tur only humans are trusted with the secrets of Shurikai Ninjutsu.